swimmingly/swimmingly.github.io/_pages/other/index.md

 - [Sociality Undenied](./sociality/) the operative principle of band society
 - [From Where?](./from-where/) understanding Daniel Quinn
 - [Nothing to Fear, Even Fear Itself](./nothing)
-- [Individualism](./individualism) notes toward an individualist distributed hyperstate
 - [Free](./free), a simple plan for freedom, as applied to a piece of land in Guatemala
+- [Overview](./overview) of an individualist form of government
+- [Individualism](./individualism) notes toward an individualist distributed state

 ### Health